vahtyah/LeetCodeSolutions/Data Structures/Array/README.md

 [2948.
 Make Lexicographically Smallest Array by Swapping Elements](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Data%20Structures%2FArray%2F2948.%20Make%20Lexicographically%20Smallest%20Array%20by%20Swapping%20Elements): Make an array lexicographically smallest by swapping elements at most `k` times.

 [3169.
 Count Days Without Meetings](/Data%20Structures%2FArray%2F3169.%20Count%20Days%20Without%20Meetings): Calculate days without meetings given meeting intervals

+[3394.
+Check if Grid can be Cut into Sections](/Data%20Structures%2FArray%2F3394.%20Check%20if%20Grid%20can%20be%20Cut%20into%20Sections): Determine if a grid can be fully divided into 2 sections